yalue/onnxruntime_go/CONTRIBUTING.md

    default `OrtAllocator` returned by `ort_api->GetAllocatorWithDefaultOptions()`.

- - ONNXRuntime APIs requiring paths typically specify paths as `ORTCHAR_T*` strings.
-On Linux/OSX/etc, these should be UTF-8 strings, but on Windows they will be wide-character strings (even though we do import tricks to make the C code think they're plain `char*`'s).
-The important takeaway: when passing _paths_ to the onnxruntime C API, use the `toPlatformCPath` function to convert a Go string to a C string rather than the plain `C.CString`.
-On Windows, `toPlatformCPath` will do the UTF-8 to UTF-16 conversion (and check for unicode errors), while on Linux it will simply wrap `C.CString` (at least for now).
+ - ONNXRuntime APIs requiring file paths typically use `ORTCHAR_T*` strings.
+On Linux/OSX/etc, these should be UTF-8, but on Windows they will be wide-character strings.
+(Our tricks with `#include` to make them look like `char*` to C code even on Windows, but the DLL still expects a `wchar_t*`.)
+The important takeaway: when passing `ORTCHAR_T*` values to the onnxruntime C API, use the `createOrtCharString(...)` function.
+It converts a Go string to a C string, but unlike `C.CString`, it will do UTF8 to UTF16 conversion on Windows.
+(On Linux, it simply wraps `C.CString`.)

 A Few Notes on Organization